Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 ## Install & Run Application
 Duration: 10
 ### Overview
-We can now use the Consumer role to install our Native App - but to get it fully deployed we will also need to create a Compute Pool for our Snowpark Containers to run on as well as start the Service.
+We can now use the Consumer role to install our Snowflake Native App - but to get it fully deployed we will also need to create a Compute Pool for our Snowpark Containers to run on as well as start the Service.

-### Step 7.1 - Install Native App
+### Step 7.1 - Install App as the Consumer
 ```sql
 use role nac;
 create application spcs_app_instance from application package spcs_app_pkg using version v1;